-• Students who wish to participate must be present at the rehearsals.
-Failure to do so, except for legitimate reasons for absence, may be cause for excluding students from participating in the exercises.

-- Students may not participate in the commencement exercises unless they have successfully completed the requirements for a high school diploma.
-Students must pay all fees fines and charges due. - Students eligible for an appropriate state certificate, indicating the number of credits earned and the grade completed, will not be allowed to participate in the regular commencement exercises with their graduating class.
+- Students who wish to participate must be present at the rehearsals.
+Failure to do so, except for legitimate reasons for absence, may be cause for excluding students from participating in the exercises. - Students may not participate in the commencement exercises unless they have successfully completed the requirements for graduation and paid all fees, fines, and charges due. - Students eligible for an appropriate state certificate, indicating the number of credits earned and the grade completed, will not be allowed to participate in the regular commencement exercises with their graduating class.
 A separate ceremony will be held to recognize students earning the state certificate of completion.
 Students must pay all fees, fine and charges due.